riscv-software-src/riscv-tools/README.md

 `+disk` argument to `spike` as well.
 The command looks like this:

-	$ spike +disk=root.bin vmlinux
+	$ spike +disk=root.bin bbl vmlinux

-`vmlinux` is the name of the compiled Linux kernel binary.
+`vmlinux` is the name of the compiled Linux kernel binary, and `bbl` is the Berkeley Boot Loader (available from the riscv-pk repository).

 If there are no problems, an `ash` prompt will appear after the boot process completes.
 It will be pretty useless without the